top of page

 A World-class case study for subsurface uncertainty

 The next step was to calculate the potential value of oil within the Forties anticline using assumptions based on data at the nearby Arbroath Field, and assuming that the structure was filled to spill.
-Estimated inputs to to HCIIP equation (hydrocarbons initially in place) were used to estimate the volume of oil in the structure.
+Estimated inputs to the HCIIP equation (hydrocarbons initially in place) were used to estimate the volume of oil in the structure.
 Following class discussion on the hefty size of our potential profit(!), we decided to drill the Forties Discovery Well and refined out economic assessment based on the results from the well.
 The discovery well, and four subsequent appraisal wells, determined that the structure was not filled to spill, and that reservoir properties varied across the structure, but that the accumulation was still extremely profitable.
 These calculations led to discussion on how we can estimate subsurface properties with such limited information, and how we can capture and communicate uncertainty through applying ranges of possible outcomes.

-50 years on and over 100 wells later, we have still only directly sampled less than 0.000006% of the Forties reservoir and the success of the Field relies on geoscientists and reservoir engineers being able to make predictions on how the reservoir will flow between wells where data is absent. communicating this uncertainty and risk is a key aspect of working with subsurface data.
+50 years on and over 100 wells later, we have still only directly sampled less than 0.000006% of the Forties reservoir and the success of the Field relies on geoscientists and reservoir engineers being able to make predictions on how the reservoir will flow between wells where data is absent.
+Communicating this uncertainty and risk is a key aspect of working with subsurface data.

 Legacy of a Field

-The course concludes with a theoretical exercise assessing the viability of the Forties Field to be repurposed for carbon capture and storage.
-Despite challenges in CO2 supply, the nearby Acorn Project has identified the potential to use similar reservoir sands as a CO2 store at their East Mey extension.
-Here, Paleocene Lista Sandstones were deposited but the same turbidity processes as the Eocene Forties Sandstone.
-The Mey site is waters filled with no oil or gas making it an attractive store, however well penetrations are sparse making our understanding of how injected CO2 would flow uncertain.
-Learnings from data-rich sites like the Forties Field can help reduce risk in proposed CCS store sites.
+Despite challenges in CO2 supply, the nearby Acorn Project has identified the potential to use similar reservoir sands as a CO2 store at their East Mey extension and has received backing form the government.
+Here, Paleocene Lista Sandstones were deposited by the same turbidity processes as the Eocene Forties Sandstone.
+The Mey site is water-filled with no oil or gas making it an attractive store, however well penetrations are sparse making our understanding of how injected CO2 would flow less predictable.
+Learnings from data-rich sites like the Forties Field can, therefore, help reduce risk in proposed CCS store sites within aquifers.

 --- Keep Exploring ---